3 Inspirational Life Lessons I Learned From Being A Teacher

 Take full responsibility for your world

-I have seen too many classrooms, at times including mine, that have been chaotic, loud, and busy.
+I have seen too many classrooms, including mine, that have been chaotic, loud, and busy.

 No matter how many times I have seen this, it always just absolutely amazes me.

-Then, when you ask them they say, “I don’t know”.
-Or maybe they give you a break down, like, “Well, I’m used to it.
-Sara always talks back, Johny always dances during class and those 3 are always arguing.
-Me, Tim and Laura always sit together and get our work done.”
+Then, when you ask them they say, “I don’t know.”

+Or maybe they give you a breakdown, like, “Well, I’m used to it.
+Sara always talks back, Johny always dances during class, and those 3 are always arguing.
+Me, Tim, and Laura always sit together and get our work done.”

-When you are so focused on your goal, all you are concerned with is WHAT YOU CAN CONTROL.
+When you are so focused on your goal, all you are concerned with is what you can control.

-They are also in the initial stages of developing their network, and are usually very selective of who they let in their circle!
+They are also in the initial stages of developing their network and are usually very selective of who they let in their circle!